YannMoisan/hands-on-cats/README.md

 # Why
-[Scalaz](https://github.com/scalaz/scalaz) is to Scala what Guava is to Java : a must known library !
+[Scalaz](https://github.com/scalaz/scalaz) is to Scala what Guava is to Java : a must to know library !
 But unfortunately, learning scalaz is not so easy.

 This hand's on focuses on concrete use cases instead of complex theory.
 The goal is to show that you can use scalaz to